-- headache, dizziness, loss of coordination, nausea, visual disorder
+- headache, dizziness, nausea, visual disorder, and loss of coordination

 Chronic exposure to VOCs can lead to the following effects:

-- damage to kidney, liver, blood system, and central nervous system
+- damage to the kidneys, liver, blood system, or nervous system

 How to prevent VOC exposure

-- make sure to provide enough fresh air when using cleaning agents
+- provide fresh air when you’re cleaning with cleaning agents

 - use natural no-VOC cleaning agents

-Technically formaldehyde is a common VOC.
-However, I want to mention it separately because it is stated by the Environmental Protection Agency (EPA) to potentially cause cancer.
+Formaldehyde is a common VOC.
+However, I mention it separately because the Environmental Protection Agency (EPA) says it can potentially cause cancer.
 Formaldehyde is a colorless, pungent-smelling gas.
-It can be released from many sources such as:
+It can be released by many sources such as: